gjcooper/DTI-Presentation/slideshow.md

 FSL provides two more utilities that act on 3D/4D images files and are very powerful for extracting numbers out of the resulting files.
 These also can be very useful with the next analysis stream.

-* `fslmaths`: Has a huge array of mathematical operations that can be performed on the data, including, but certaqinly not limited to, thresholding, adding/multiplying/subtracting image, spatial filtering and basic statistical operations.
+* `fslmaths`: Has a huge array of mathematical operations that can be performed on the data, including, but certainly not limited to, thresholding, adding/multiplying/subtracting image, spatial filtering and basic statistical operations.

-* `fslstats`: Runs statistics on supplied images, including max/min/mean/standard dev, outputting co-ordinates of max/min voxels, histograms, centres-of-gravity and more.
+* `fslstats`: Runs statistics on supplied images, including max/min/mean/standard deviation, outputting co-ordinates of max/min voxels, histograms, centres-of-gravity and more.
 ]
 ---
 template: centred